MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/shell/navigation.md

 This code example retrieves the currently selected elephant in the [`CollectionView`](xref:Xamarin.Forms.CollectionView), and navigates to the `elephantdetails` route, passing `elephantName` and `elephantLocation` as query parameters.

-To receive data, the class that represents the page being navigated to, or the class for the page's [`BindingContext`](xref:Xamarin.Forms.BindableObject.BindingContext), must be decorated with a [`QueryPropertyAttribute`](xref:Xamarin.Forms.QueryPropertyAttribute) for each query parameter:
+To receive data, the class that represents the page being navigated to, or the class for the page's [`BindingContext`](xref:Xamarin.Forms.BindableObject.BindingContext), can be decorated with a [`QueryPropertyAttribute`](xref:Xamarin.Forms.QueryPropertyAttribute) for each query parameter:

 ```csharp
 [QueryProperty(nameof(Name), "name")]